 Suricata development has a yearly cycle of one major release a year, and about five to six minor releases a year.
 In addition, for the development branch we’ll do at least a beta and a release candidate.

 In our version scheme of ‘x.y.z’ (e.g. 3.2.1, 4.0.0), we bump ‘x’ once a year. ‘z’ is bumped for every minor release.

-We consider both pretty major releases, where the ‘x’ has more room for breaking changes, even though we try to minimize breaking changes in any case.
+A minor release should always be safe to install.
+The major releases have more room for introducing breaking changes, even though we try to minimize breaking changes in any case.

-We typically EOL a branch when the branch that should replace it is ‘stable enough’.
-This normally means that when x.y.1 or x.y.2 point releases are out, the previous stable branch is EOL’d.
+We typically end-of-life (EOL) a branch when the branch that should replace it is ‘stable enough’.
+This normally means that when x.y.1 or x.y.2 point releases are out, the previous stable branch is scheduled to be EOL’d.

 For example when going from 3.2 to 4.0, this is what the process will look like approximately:

 3.2 - 3.2.1 - ... - 3.2.3 - 3.2.4 EOL announce - 3.2.5 EOL \ 4.0dev - 4.0 - 4.0.1 - 4.0.2 - 4.0.3 \ 4.1dev ...

 When we consider the ‘new’ stable branch to be good enough, we will announce the EOL date for the ‘oldstable’ branch.
 The actual EOL date will then be 2 months from the announcement date.

 States for a branch: development -> stable -> oldstable -> EOL